JCMexplains/writing-for-success-2023/textbook.md

 ### Use Headings to Organize Ideas

-Whether you use old-fashioned index cards or organize your notes using word-processing software, record just one major point from each source at a time, and use a heading to summarize the information covered.
+Whether you use index cards or a word-processor, record just one major point from each source at a time, and use a heading to summarize the information covered.
 Keep all your notes in one file, digital or otherwise.
 Doing so will help you identify connections among different pieces of information.
 It will also